alphasaft/Micro/README.md

 * An `operation` describes... well, an operation.
 It has two additionnal fields : `operator` (`string`) and `operands` (`AST[]`).
 So `1+1` would be : `{ metadata: ..., type: "operation", operator: "+", operands: [{ AST for 1 }, { AST for 1 }] }` (notice how `{ AST for 1 }` would in fact again be an `"operation"` with operator `#number`).

 * A `macro` describes a macro call.
-Its has 4 additionnal fields : `macro`, `body`, `args` and `limbs`, which all contain what you would expect (respectively the macro name as a string, the body as a list of ASTs, the arguments as a list of ASTs, and the limbs as an object whose fields are filled with a list of AST[] for each limb)
+Its has 4 additionnal fields : `macro`, `body`, `args` and `limbs`, which all contain what you would expect (respectively the macro name as a string, the body as a list of ASTs, the arguments as a list of ASTs, and the limbs as an object whose fields are filled with a list of ASTs for each limb)

 And there's nothing more to know !
 When `ev` is called on an `AST`, it checks the type, and performs the appropriate action : lifting a literal, applying the operator or calling the macro reducer.